mdolab/pygeo/paper/paper.md

 pyGeo contains several options for parameterizing geometry: variations on the FFD method, interfaces to external parametric modeling tools, and an analytic parameterization.
 <!-- HMH: I added <interfaces to> back in because while we directly include the FFD methods, we do not directly include VSP/ESP -->
 <!-- BB: strictly speaking you can't use the ESP/VSP parameterizations as a drop-in replacement for FFD on structural problems so I added the qualifier "surface" parameterization -->
-Because each parameterization method uses a common interface for interacting with the rest of the MACH framework, any surface parameterization can be used in place of another within an optimization setup.
+Because each parameterization method uses a common interface for interacting with the rest of the MACH framework, any surface parameterization can be used in place of another within an optimization setup [@Hajdik2023a].
 The choice of parameterization depends on the user's experience, the geometry details, and whether the user needs the final design in a specific format.

 <!-- MM: Should we include a list of modules/classes here for easier reference later on?-->